Opening Night (1977 film)

 Opening Night is a 1977 American psychological drama film written and directed by John Cassavetes, and starring Gena Rowlands, Ben Gazzara, Joan Blondell, Paul Stewart, Zohra Lampert, and Cassavetes.
-Its plot follows a stage actress who, after witnessing the accidental death of one of her fans, is haunted by a recurring apparition of the deceased woman, spurring a nervous breakdown while she prepares for the premiere of a Broadway play.
+Its plot follows a stage actress who, after witnessing the accidental death of a fan, struggles through a nervous breakdown while she prepares for an upcoming Broadway premiere.

 Though set in Connecticut and New York City, Opening Night was shot on location in Los Angeles and Pasadena, California, with the theatrical performance sequences taking place at the Pasadena Civic Auditorium.

 Plot

-Myrtle Gordon is a famous but troubled middle-aged actress performing out-of-town previews in New Haven, Connecticut of a new play called The Second Woman before its Broadway run.
-While leaving the theatre after a performance, Myrtle signs autographs and encounters an obsessive teenaged fan, Nancy, who runs after Myrtle into the street and is struck by a car.
-Myrtle is unsettled by the incident, and even goes to the girl's shiva, though her family greets her coolly.
+In New Haven, Connecticut, Myrtle Gordon is a famous but troubled middle-aged actress performing out-of-town previews of a new play called The Second Woman before its Broadway run.
+While leaving the theatre after a performance, Myrtle signs autographs and encounters an obsessive teenage fan, Nancy, who runs after Myrtle into the street and is struck by a car.
+The incident unsettles Myrtle, and even goes to the girl's shiva, though her family greets her coolly.

 Myrtle struggles to connect with the character she is playing in The Second Woman, finding her to have no motivation beyond her age.
 Over the course of numerous performances, Myrtle departs from the play's script in myriad ways, including changing her lines, throwing props around the set, breaking the fourth wall, and collapsing on stage.
-This frustrates others involved with the play.
+This frustrates others involved in the play.
 The writer, Sarah Goode, attempts to force Myrtle into facing her age.
 Myrtle admits to her that she has been seeing the apparition of Nancy—the teenager killed in the car accident—which Myrtle believes is a projection of her youth.

 Myrtle's state of mind continues to deteriorate, and she begins to drink heavily.
 She imagines Nancy attacking her, and later she throws herself against the walls of Sarah's hotel room, breaking her sunglasses and slashing her face.
 The incident disturbs Sarah, who expresses her wish to have Myrtle replaced in the play, feeling she is psychologically unable to perform.
-After storming out of a rehearsal, Myrtle visits Sarah's spiritual medium for help and has another violent encounter with her vision of Nancy, this time fighting back and “killing” Nancy's ghost.
+After storming out of a rehearsal, Myrtle visits Sarah's spiritual medium for help and has another violent encounter with her vision of Nancy, this time fighting back and "killing" Nancy's ghost.
 Myrtle attempts to seduce Maurice Aarons—her leading man and a former lover—but he refuses.

 Myrtle fails to show up on time for her call on opening night.
 When she finally arrives, Myrtle is so drunk that she can barely stand.
 With the audience growing restless, director Manny Victor demands the show go on.
 Myrtle struggles through the show's opening scenes, collapsing before her entrance and again on stage.
 As the show continues, Myrtle finds something of a rhythm.
-By the end, she and Maurice go off script and improvise the play's final act, to the producers’ chagrin and the audience's rapturous applause.
+By the end, she and Maurice go off script and improvise the play's final act, to the producers' chagrin and the audience's rapturous applause.